piotrskrzynski1/BoostChatroom/README.md

 sudo ufw allow [fileport]/tcp
 ```
 other operating systems may need a different command to allow unfiltered traffic on these ports.
+You can also use the ready .sh script for that in the project folder.